This medicine is subject to additional monitoring. This will allow quick identification

 This may increase the chance of you getting an unwanted side effect.

-If you are not sure what to do, ask your doctor, pharmacist or nurse.
+If you are not sure what to do, ask your haemophilia doctor or nurse.

-If you have trouble remembering to use your medicine, ask your doctor or nurse for
+If you have trouble remembering to use your medicine, ask your haemophilia doctor

 If you use too much (overdose)